jordan-simonovski/jordansimonov-ski/content/posts/systems-observability.md

 Running distributed systems gives us the flexibility to set different SLOs for different services that we run.
 When running monolithic systems, it becomes incresingly likely that a service cannot degrade gracefully, but an issue unrelated to core business functionality can cause outages to core systems.

-## Good Coding and Testing Practicess
+## Good Coding and Testing Practices

 Historically, the idea of testing was something that was only ever referred to as a pre-production or pre-release activity.
 This school of thought is slowly being phased out as development teams are now responsible for developing, testing, and operating the services they make.